lmisselyn/data_wizards/README.md

 ## Installation

--   open a terminal at the root of the project and execute the following commands
+-   Open a terminal at the root of the project and execute the following commands

 ```bash
 sudo docker build -t nlpclassifier .
 sudo docker run -d -p 5000:5000 nlpclassifier
 ```

+-   Change the port if needed

 ## Use of the app